-Around 1946 the edge was blown up to create a rough mountain track about 15 km in length.
+The rough mountain track is about 15 km in length, made in 1947.
 Before the road tunnel called “Strákagöng” opened and provided better land transport in 1967, Siglufjardarskard was the main road, between the two fjords, apart from the sea route.
 It lies in an altitude of approx. 630 meters and is quite adventurous, both because it’s quite steep but also due to harsh winter conditions with snow and ice.

-Nowadays the road is kept open for hiking and is a breath-taking route, filled to the brim with barren natural beauty, history and ghost stories. in Skarddal valley, on the northernside of the pass, is a small birch wood, the northern most forest in Iceland.
+Nowadays the road is open for hiking and is a breath-taking route, filled to the brim with barren natural beauty, history and ghost stories.
+In Skarddal valley, on the northernside of the pass, is a small birch wood, the northern most forest in Iceland.